sfigg/commercialization-public/docset/manufacture/iot/add-a-registry-setting-to-an-image.md

      </Package>
     ```

-    If you include a DestinationDir, it must include the pre-defined macro locations, DestinationDir="$(runtime.root)\\....", which is defined in C:\\Program Files (x86)\\Windows Kits\\10\\Tools\\bin\\i386\\pkggen.cfg.xml.

-    If you don't include a DestinationDir (like in the first example), the file lands in the default folder, C:\\Windows\\system32\\.

 2. From the IoT Core Shell, build the package.
 (The BuildAllPackages tool builds everything in the source folders.)

     ``` syntax
-    buildallpackages
+    createpkg c:\IoT-ADK-AddonKit\Common\Packages\File.TestFileAndRegKey\TestFileAndRegKey.pkg.xml
     ```

     The package is built, appearing as **C:\\IoT-ADK-AddonKit\\Build\\&lt;arch&gt;\\pkgs\\&lt;your OEM name&gt;.File.TestFileAndRegKey.cab**.

-    Yes, this is still showing up in the architecture-specific folder.
-It's the default behavior for the BuildAllPackages script to build everything into this folder for your architecture-specific images.
+    All packages that you build appear in your architecture-specific folder.
+Tip: to quickly rebuild for the other architecture, use **setenv &lt;arch&gt;**, then **BuildAllPackages** to rebuild everything for your other architecture.

 ## <span id="Update_your_feature_manifest"></span><span id="update_your_feature_manifest"></span><span id="UPDATE_YOUR_FEATURE_MANIFEST"></span>Update your feature manifest